L'Histoire du soldat: Part 2

 Joseph leaves his home with nothing and marches through town.
 (Reprise: Marche du soldat).
-He arrives at an inn where he hears the news that the king's daughter is sick, and whoever can raise her from her bed will be given her hand in marriage.
+He arrives at an inn where he hears that the king's daughter is sick and that whoever can raise her from her bed will be given her hand in marriage.
 He makes his way to the palace.
 (Marche royale / Royal March).

 The Devil is already at the palace disguised as a virtuoso violinist.
-Joseph turns over some cards and gets an air of confidence when they are all hearts.
-The Devil makes his presence known, clutching the violin to his chest, and taunts Joseph.
+Joseph turns over some cards and gains confidence when they are all hearts.
+The Devil makes his presence known, clutching the violin to his chest and taunting Joseph.
 The Narrator informs Joseph that the Devil still controls him because he retains the Devil's money, and if he can lose all of it to the Devil in a card game he will be free.

 This the Soldier does.
 He then takes the violin and plays.
 (Petit concert / Little Concert).
 He triumphantly marches into the Princess's chambers where he plays another tune.
 Miraculously the music revives her, and she begins a sequence of dances.
 (Trois danses / Three Dances: Tango, Waltz, Ragtime).

-As the two embrace the Devil arrives, for the first time undisguised.
+As the two embrace the Devil arrives, now undisguised for the first time.
 Joseph shields the Princess.
 He realizes he can defeat the Devil by playing his violin.
 (Danse du diable / Dance of the Devil).
-Unable to resist the music, the Devil begins to contort, is exhausted, and finally falls to the ground.
+Unable to resist the music, the Devil begins to contort, grows exhausted, and falls to the ground.
 Joseph takes the Princess's hand and together they drag the Devil away before falling into each other's arms.
 (Petit choral / Little Chorale).

 But the Devil pops his head in and begins to torment the couple, warning that Joseph may not leave the palace without the Devil regaining control of him.
 (Couplets du diable / The Devil's Couplets).